balderdashy/sails-docs/concepts/Internationalization/Internationalization.md

 ##### Overriding language headers

-Sometimes, it is useful to override browser/device language headers -- for example, if you want to allow a user to set their own language preference.
+Sometimes, it is useful to override browser/device language headers&mdash;imagine, for example, that you want to allow a user to set their own language preference.
 Whether such a preference is session-based or associated with their account in the database, this is pretty straightforward to accomplish using [`req.setLocale()`](https://sailsjs.com/documentation/reference/request-req/req-set-locale).

 ##### Internationalizing a shell script